 Getting Started with spaCy

-This tutorial is a crisp and effective introduction to spaCy and the various NLP linguistic features it offers.We will perform several NLP related tasks, such as Tokenization, part-of-speech tagging, named entity recognition, dependency parsing and Visualization using displaCy.
+This tutorial covers spaCy and the NLP linguistic features it provides.
+You will work through tokenization, part-of-speech tagging, named entity recognition, dependency parsing, and visualization using displaCy.

-spaCy is a free, open-source library for advanced Natural Language Processing (NLP) in Python.spaCy is designed specifically for production use and helps you build applications that process and understand large volumes of text.
-It’s written in Cython and is designed to build information extraction or natural language understanding systemor to pre-process text for deep learning.
+spaCy is a free, open-source library for advanced Natural Language Processing (NLP) in Python.
+It is designed for production use and helps you build applications that process and understand large volumes of text.
+It is written in Cython and built for information extraction, natural language understanding, and pre-processing text for deep learning.

 Linguistic Features in spaCy

-Processing raw text intelligently is difficult: most words are rare, and it’s common for words that look completely different to mean almost the same thing.
+Processing raw text intelligently is difficult: most words are rare, and it is common for words that look completely different to mean almost the same thing.

-That’s exactly what spaCy is designed to do: you put in raw text, and get back a Doc object, that comes with a variety of Linguistic annotations.
+That is exactly what spaCy is designed to handle.
+You put in raw text and get back a Doc object with a variety of linguistic annotations attached.

 Setup

-Once we’ve downloaded and installed a model, we will load it via spacy.load(). spaCy has different types of pretrained models.
+Once you have downloaded and installed a model, load it via spacy.load(). spaCy includes several pretrained models.
 The default model for the English language is en_core_web_sm.

 import spacy